ianblas/flipbcharg/bchflips2.md

 Objective Met ✅

 ## Timeline
-Not only have we achieved our objective, but we did it **earlier than we had estimated** Objective Met ✅
+Not only have we achieved our objective, but we did it **earlier than we had estimated**.
+Objective Met ✅

    <p align="center"><img width="800px" src="https://pbs.twimg.com/media/E0-2irLX0AMchXn?format=jpg" /></p>